-To this aim, the Tradingsim market replay platform allows you to quickly go through dozens of cycles in order to quickly establish your baseline without risking your money.
-Please take a moment and visit our homepage to see how we can help you with improving your trading performance.
+To this aim, the TradingSim market replay platform allows you to quickly go through dozens of cycles in order to quickly establish your baseline without risking your money.
+Please take a moment and visit our homepage to learn how to measure trading performance with our trading simulator.

 In trading, alpha refers to the excess or above-market return generated by a trader or a trading strategy over a period of time.
 It is also commonly used to evaluate the performance of an investment,...